pm-coding/fid-adjusted/README.md

 - [PyTorch](http://pytorch.org/) (currently tested on version 1.6.0)
 - [Transformers](http://huggingface.co/transformers/) (**version 3.0.2**, unlikely to work with a different version)
 - [NumPy](http://www.numpy.org/)
+- [Wget](https://www.gnu.org/software/wget/) (In order to use, you may have to download the executable and add whatever folder it is placed in into your [Path Variable](https://www.java.com/en/download/help/path.html).

 # Data